Last updated 11 March 2021 at 12.05 pm

 If you are not able to contact your accommodation, take a taxi to the University's Security Office where staff are available 24 hours a day, every day of the year.

 Travel safety tips

-Find out more about what happens when you arrive and how we can help you with settling in.
+Find out more about how we can support you when you arrive.